DecisionsDev/odm-rpa-invoicing-sample/README.md

 odm-decision-forms --decision http://localhost:9090/DecisionService --console http://localhost:9090/res
 ```

 *Note:* we assume that your ODM server is running at http://localhost:9090.
-Please change it accordingly to fit your installation.
+You can change it to fit your installation.

 Then open the following URL: